 Duncan has given academic lectures and addresses widely, including the following: the University of Edinburgh, New College; the Free Church of Scotland College (now Edinburgh Theological Seminary); Rutherford House (Edinburgh Scotland); Beeson Divinity School, Birmingham, Alabama; Belhaven University (Jackson, MS), the Presbyterian Theological College, Melbourne, Australia, the University of Chester, England, national and regional meetings of the Evangelical Theological Society; the annual national meetings of the North American Patristic Society; the annual national meeting of the Social Science History Association (Atlanta, GA, 1994); International Theological Seminary (of LA, CA in Hong Kong); he has given the Mullins Lectures at the Southern Baptist Theological Seminary (Louisville, KY, 2004), the den Dulk Lectures, Westminster Theological Seminary, California, the Adams Lectures, Southeastern Baptist Theological Seminary (Wake Forest, NC, 2011), Matthew Henry Symposium (Chester, UK, 2014), Edinburgh Theological Seminary (Edinburgh, Scotland, 2014), Mukhanyo Theological College, Mpumalanga South Africa, STRII (Indonesia, 2015) First Presbyterian Church Columbia Thornwell Lecture (Columbia, SC, 2016), Spurgeon Lectures at Midwestern Seminary (Kansas City, MO, 2017), Gulf Training Center (Dubai, 2018), and Andrew Jumper Center (Sau Paulo, Brazil, 2018).

-Ligon and his wife Anne have two children in college and reside in Jackson, Miss.
+Ligon and his wife Anne reside in Jackson, Miss.
+They have two adult children.